matthiashk/Capstone-Project/README.md

 <img src="https://dl.dropboxusercontent.com/s/1lq89vi5mml37sf/Screenshot_2016-07-26-20-46-24.jpg?dl=0" width="300 height="400/>

-Syncs subreddits with the user's account
-Post a submission
-Reply to a submission
-Reply to a comment
-Subscribe/unsubscribe to subreddits
-Browse subreddits
-Up and down vote posts
-Use a widget to see the latest posts
-Supports ability to browse posts in userless mode (not logged in)
+Made a Reddit client app for Android.
+Used the open source Reddit API wrapper JRAW to access Reddit's API.
+Users can log in or just browse Reddit without logging in.
+When the user is logged in they can post submissions, reply to posts and comments, subscribe and unsubscribe from subreddits and vote up/down on posts.
+Includes a widget to browse the latest posts quickly.
+Uses the Picasso image library for handling images.
+Set up a content provider backed by SQLite to handle posts and comments.
+Requests to the API are done using Async Tasks.